AndreWohnsland/andrewohnsland.github.io/README.md

 - Create a more established style for the whole app
 - User Swagger or similar tool for API documentation
-- Find a fix for Safari always wrapping code blocks not matter the css
+- Implementing delete functionality for the API

 # Known Issues